-Interviews are not part of the application process.
-A visit is highly recommended and admissions personnel will be available to answer questions Monday through Friday, from 9 a.m. to 4 p.m.
+Interviews are NOT part of the application process.
+The Admissions Office offers multiple types of visiting opportunities which include an overview presentation by an Admissions Counselor.
+These visits typically begin at 10:30 AM on most Mondays thru Fridays throughout the year.
+Please refer to the online Admissions Calendar for availability and to schedule.
 Maine Maritime Academy reserves the right to solicit confidential opinions from secondary school officials concerning a student's potential for success at MMA, both in the classroom and in our unique social environment.